 On September 2, 2020, Minister LaGrange announced how this federal funding would be distributed; our Division will receive \$1,980,300 to address our increased costs related to school re-entry.
-Additionally, on August 31, 2020, Dr. Deena Hinshaw mandated CMOHorder 33-2020, which articulated mask use guidelines for schools.
+Additionally, on August 31, 2020, Dr. Deena Hinshaw mandated CMOH-order 33-2020, which articulated mask use guidelines for schools.
 Details are included in this section.
 Further to this health order, on September 3, 2020, Dr. Hinshaw also published a letter that was then sent to all school juridictions on September 8, 2020 and, through our superintendent, to all families.

 On November 5, 2020, Dr. Deena Hinshaw announced the potential of having to enact more stringent health measures to control the continued surge in confirmed cases of COVID-19.
 Our jurisdiction committed to further restrictions on numbers of staff and students in contact by scheduling changes this past week to be put in place after the Fall break.
-On November 12, 2020 and November 24, 2020 temporary restrictions were announced and have been addressed in this Guidebook.
+On November 12, 2020 and November 24, 2020 temporary restrictions were announced and have been addressed in this guidebook.

-In schools that have had "outbreaks" (2+ cases) or have been on a "watch" (5+ cases) list, we have welcomed public health inspections to support our jurisdiction to learn and to continue to refine our health and safety measures.
+Since the start of this school year, we have welcomed multiple public health inspections in our schools to support our jurisdiction to learn and to continue to refine our health and safety measures.
 We were successful in meeting all Albert Health guidelines, and we share some of the lessons learned throughout this section.
 The main lesson was that schools can go beyond the minimum health measures.